Quinta Brunson: 2014–2017: Instagram and Buzzfeed

-2018–present: A Black Lady Sketch Show and Abbott Elementary
+2018–2021: Various ventures and pilots

 Shortly after Brunson left BuzzFeed in 2018, she co-starred in her first network pilot, the CW pilot The End of the World as We Know It, but the show was not picked up by the network.
 She also wrote and produced a series called Quinta vs. Everything that streamed on Facebook Watch from 2017 to 2018.
 On October 4, 2018, it was announced that a pilot co-produced by Brunson, Larry Wilmore, and Jermaine Fowler would be developed by CBS into a multi-cam comedy called Quinta & Jermaine.
 The pilot would star Fowler and Brunson as longtime friends who must deal with an unplanned pregnancy; however, the show was not picked up.

 In 2019, she appeared as Dr. Charli Collier and her twin sister, Laila, on the supernatural comedy-drama series iZombie, and also voiced multiple characters in the animated series Lazor Wulf.
 That fall, Brunson began to co-star and write in the HBO sketch comedy series A Black Lady Sketch Show, alongside Robin Thede, Gabrielle Dennis, and Ashley Nicole Black; but she left the second season due to scheduling conflicts.
 In 2020, Brunson co-starred in the Syfy animated series Magical Girl Friendship Squad, opposite Anna Akana.

 In 2021, Brunson appeared in a recurring role on the third season of Miracle Workers, and in June, her debut book, She Memes Well, a collection of essays about her personal life and career, was released.

+2018–present: Abbott Elementary and mainstream success

-Brunson's single-camera pilot (previously titled Harrity Elementary, named for the school she attended, which is now a charter school) was picked up by ABC with the new title Abbott Elementary in May 2021.
+Brunson's single-camera pilot (previously titled Harrity Elementary after the school she attended, which is now a charter school) was picked up by ABC with the new title Abbott Elementary in May 2021.
 Brunson is also the writer, co-executive producer, and stars with Sheryl Lee Ralph, Lisa Ann Walter, Chris Perfetti, Tyler James Williams, and Janelle James.
 The series premiered on December 7, 2021, and received critical acclaim.
-As of October 2024, it holds a 99% rating on Rotten Tomatoes based on 80 critics' reviews.
-Brunson received praise for bringing a fresh approach to network television with Abbott Elementary, named after her real-life former middle school teacher, Ms. Abbott.
-For the show's first season she was named to Time's 100 Most Influential People of 2022.
-In September 2022, Brunson won an Emmy for Outstanding Writing For a Comedy Series for the show, making her the first black woman to win that award solo.
-The series received a 2023 Peabody Award.
+Brunson received praise for bringing a fresh approach to network television with Abbott Elementary, named after her real-life former middle school teacher, Joyce Abbott, who worked in the Philadelphia School District for over 25 years.
+The character, Barbara Howard, is inspired by Brunson's mother, Norma Jean, who taught kindergarten for over 40 years.
 In August 2022, Brunson signed a multi-year overall deal with Warner Bros.
 Television, the co-production studio of Abbott Elementary.

-Brunson has a guest starring role on the Party Down revival series.
-In April 2023, she made her Saturday Night Live hosting debut.
-During the 2023 Met Gala, she gave an interview where she showed her support with the writers strike that was to start on the same night of the event.